arafatm/arafatm.github.io/_articles/learn/hashi/hashi-consul-learn.md

 agent, identifying it as the "web" service, and the set of trusted root CAs that the proxy knows about.

-:ship: Connect to socat again on port 9191.
+:shipit: Connect to socat again on port 9191.
 This time it should work and echo back your text.
 ```bash
 nc 127.0.0.1 9191
 ```

-:ship: Close the connection by typing `Crl+c`.
+:shipit: Close the connection by typing `Crl+c`.

 :flashlight: The communication between the web and socat proxies is encrypted and authorized over a mutual TLS connection, while communication between each